danielrueckert/website_source/content/authors/DanielScholz/_index.md

 - "Researchers"
 ---

-Daniel Scholz is a Ph.D. candidate co-supervised by Prof. Rückert (AI for Medicine) and PD Dr. Benedikt Wiestler (Neuroradiology).
-He received his bachelor's degree in Applied Computer Science from DHBW Mannheim and his master's degree in Informatics from TUM.
-Previous research projects dealt with 3d point cloud segmentation and image generation integrated with representation learning.
-Currently, he is researching 3d self-supervised representation learning with brain MRIs showing metastases and other tumors.
+Daniel Scholz is a Ph.D. candidate working with Prof. Rückert (AI in Medicine and Healthcare) and Prof. Benedikt Wiestler (Neuroradiology, AI for Image Guided Diagnosis and Therapy).
+He got his Bachelor's in Applied Computer Science from DHBW Mannheim and his Master's in Informatics from TUM.
+His research projects are all about medical image analysis, especially of the brain.
+He's particularly interested in semantic segmentation, imbalanced classification, generative modelling, and representation learning.
+Topics for MSc Theses can always be discussed on inquiry.